flxflx/cilium.io/src/posts/2022-11-03-constellation/index.md

 ### What's next

 With the [v1.14 release]([https://github.com/cilium/cilium/milestone/37](https://github.com/cilium/cilium/milestone/42)) Cilium will also introduce [node-to-node](https://github.com/cilium/cilium/pull/19401) encryption.
-For Constellation, our plan is to switch from pod-to-pod encryption + strict mode to node-to-node encryption in the coming months.
+For Constellation, our plan is to switch from pod-to-pod encryption + strict mode to node-to-node encryption + strict mode in the coming months.
+The same benefits of our filter apply to node-to-node encryption.
+Dropping unencrypted packets between nodes.
+However, it removes the need to explicitly identify pod-to-pod traffic.

 **FS: what's the reason for strict mode to exist after node-to-node is available?**